Showing posts with label dam. Show all posts

 Grilled Chicken Fingers with baked sweet potato, toast, and dipping sauce at OH!Bryan's

-Great Blue Heron with his catch a fish
+Great Blue Heron with its catch of a fish

 Saturday, February 5, 2022